OykuSuBasaran/3TileMatch-Snooker/README.md

 # GrandGames-CaseStudy
 It'a 2D 3tilematch Unity game that has slot-like animations for Grand Games game developer case study.
 I've tried a different consept which is a snooker theme.
-All technical and game play requirements provided.
+All technical and gameplay requirements provided.

-In the video I've tried to show this:
+In the video I've tried to show these:
 - When you press the spin button it will start the slot animation.
 While it's working it can not be pressed again.
 - When you press the stop button the final board placements will be decided.
 While it's working it can not be pressed again.
 - As long as you don't touch the tiles, you can spin again.